mhipszki/eslint-formatter-summary/README.md

 ## Possible improvements / planned features

+- test formatter with different Node.js and ESLint versions on CI
 - allow different output showing files with aggregated number of errors / warnings
 - export results as JSON
 - export each rule turned off and ready to be added to `.eslintrc`